 Education

-- PhD, Population Health Sciences, UW–Madison
+- PhD, Population Health Sciences, University of Wisconsin–Madison

-- BA, University of Illinois at Urbana-Champaign
+- BA, University of Illinois Urbana-Champaign

 Contact